lj-ditrapani/SWE430/markdown/example2.markdown

         equal(roman.rewrite('MMMCMXCIX'), 'MMMDCCCCLXXXXVIIII');
     });

+We cannot leverage our `runTests()` helper function for this test because the `runTests()` helper function calls the `roman.toDecimal()` function and not the `roman.rewrite()` function.

-The new test fails because `roman.rewrite()` is undefined:
+The new test fails because `roman.rewrite()` is undefined.
+The failure message is:
-"`Object doesn't support property or method 'rewrite'`"
+"`Object doesn't support property or method 'rewrite'`" So we have 2 failing tests, the "Subtractive Rules" test and the "Rewrite function" test.

-Now we write the production code.

-Add rewrite function to roman module
+Now let's turn to the production code.
+We will start by declaring the `rewrite()` function.
+We will give it an empty function body for now.
+Line 7 attaches the `rewrite()` function to the `roman` module so it will be accessible for testing outside the `code.js` file.

     // code.js
     function rewrite(romanNumerals) {